Rustem/toychain/README.md

 6. Relay block to the chain network (March 29, 2018)
 7. Mine block with Proof-of-Authority (March 30, 2018)

+## Current Todos
+1. Tools for generating genesis transaction
+2. Load Node with blockchain loaded
+3. Miner logic: Aggregate new transactions in the in-memory transaction pool

 ## Requirements

 Python 3.6, pip